Bursar's Memo to all Staff regarding Staff Expenses

 The most common reason for the return of expense claims by the Finance Office is the lack of supporting documentation attached to the claim form.
 It is not sufficient to detail “Research Trip” or “Business Trip” on the front of the claim form without providing evidence supporting the trip.
 This evidence could include conference booking forms, attendance lists, meeting agendas, e mails, invitations, itineraries or any other third party evidence.
 It may also be useful in some cases, to attach a brief memo detailing the purpose of the visit.
 All itemised expenses claimed on the expense form should be supported by a receipt or proof of payment.

-Mileage claims for journies which start from home should always be based by reference to the distance from home or normal place of work, whichever is the shorter.
+Mileage claims for journeys which start from home should always be based by reference to the distance from home or normal place of work, whichever is the shorter.

-Eligible expenditure must be claimed within eighteen months.
-Claims for expenditure incurred before this cut-off date will not be paid.
+Expense claims must be submitted within twelve months of the date of expenditure.
+Claims submitted after this cut-off date will not be paid.

 Clamping fees or parking fines will not be reimbursed by the University.

-Charging of Personal Expenditure to Departmental and Research Accounts
+Charging of Personal Expenditure to Departmental & Research Accounts

 Staff members should be aware that no personal expenditure should be charged to research or departmental accounts or any other university account.